jjYBdx4IL/aspectj-utils/README.md

 # aspectj-utils

-Contains an AOPXMLGenerator for AspectJ load-time weaving.
+Contains a META-INF/aop.xml generator (AOPXMLGenerator) for AspectJ load-time weaving (LTW).

-The generator is controlled through a new annotation indicating the root of the classes to be weaved, and aspects will be added by scanning the classpath for @Aspect annotations.
+The generator is controlled through annotations indicating the root of the classes to be weaved, and aspects will be added by scanning the classpath for @Aspect annotations.
 This scanning process can be limited to specific classes directories.